 - Improve academic outcomes and close the opportunity gap by creating an inclusive learning environment for all youth

 - Reduce educational services lost due to in and out of school suspensions and expulsion by keeping students in the classroom and learning

-Adult learners enroll in a three-credit graduate course from Southern New Hampshire University or receive professional development hours toward recertification.
+Adult learners can enroll in a three-credit graduate course from Southern New Hampshire University or receive professional development hours toward recertification.
+High school students can create an independent study and receive proficiency-based high school credits for their efforts.
+Expectations for adult and youth participants remain the same regardless of the source of credit.
 This professional learning community experience includes:

 - 4 full day youth-adult training sessions (in-person, virtual, or hybrid) throughout the 2020-2021 school year, including 1 full day Circle Keeper training